 Some of your assignments may seem quite intense, but that is only because you are out of your comfort zone.
-You don’t know the doctors, maybe the nurses aren’t as helpful as you are used to or finding supplies is almost impossible.
+You’re in a new city, you don’t know the doctors, maybe the nurses aren’t as helpful as you are used to or finding supplies is almost impossible.
 If you were back at home, that assignment would be no problem.

-In my experience, the charge nurses tend to give the travelers the easiest patients.
+In fact, the charge nurses tend to give travelers the easiest patients.
 They aren’t really familiar with your skills and most of the time their own staff needs the experience with the more critical patients.
 You will often times find yourself in a 12 hour day full of boredom.
 Yes, I said the “B” word.

 One of my concerns before traveling was that I was going to lose my skills.
 As a staff ICU nurse I was used to taking care of the sickest of the sick.
 I knew all the modalities, CRRT, balloon pumps, Swans, and all of the protocols.